 This colossal monument is a statue of the winged figure of Nike, the Greek goddess of Victory.
 This sculpture is considered one of the greatest masterpieces of antiquity, and replicas of this winged figure were famous in the ancient world.

 The Winged Victory of Samothrace, also known as the Nike of Samothrace, was created at about 190 BC and discovered in 1863 in Samothrace, a Greek island in the northern Aegean Sea.

 The sculpture stood on the prow of a ship.
 It was erected to commemorate a naval victory by a Macedonian general.

-The base in the form of a ship, it depicts the prow of a battleship showing oar boxes jutting out from the ship’s flanks.
+The base of the Nike statue is in the form of a ship.
+It depicts the prow of a battleship, showing oar boxes jutting out from the ship’s flanks.

 - Name: The Winged Victory of Samothrace

 - Location: Samothrace (also Samothraki) a Greek island, Aegean Sea